 |Age Group||Death Rate Confirmed Cases||Death Rate All Cases|

 The incubation period ranges from 2 to 14 days, and the virus is transmittable even before those carrying the virus are showing any symptoms.
 That means carriers could be spreading the virus before they have any suspicion of having it themselves.
 If you do become sick, especially after traveling or being near someone who has, it is important you share your travel history with your medical provider.

 The coronavirus can result in symptoms as mild as a common cold to very severe, including:

 - Kidney failure

-The coronavirus cannot be cured.
+There is no cure for either coronavirus or the common flu.
 All doctors can do for patients who are infected is to give them supportive care to help relieve their symptoms.